abilandz/PH8124/Lecture_4/Lecture_4.md

 For instance, the quotes can be omitted inside ```[[``` but not inside ```[```.
 But in most cases of practical interest,   ```[[ ... ]]``` and ```[ ... ]``` behave in the same way and yield the same results.

-Test constructs also return the exit status &mdash; if the test was successful the exit status is set to 0 also in this context.
+Test constructs also return the exit status &mdash; if the test was successful the exit status is set to 0 in this context.
 Which operators we can use within these two test constructs depends on the nature of the content of the variable(s) we are putting to the test.
-Roughly, we can divide the use cases of the test construct ```[[ ... ]]```  in the following 3 categories, and we enlist the meaningful operators for each category:
+Roughly, we can divide the use cases of the test construct ```[[ ... ]]```  into the following three categories, and we enlist the meaningful operators for each category:

 * General case: ```-z, -n, ==, != , =~```
 * Integers: ```-gt, -ge, -lt, -le, -eq```
 * Files and directories:  ```-f, -d, -e, -s, -nt, -ot```

-These 3 distinct categories of the usage of ```[[ ... ]]``` are best explained with a few concrete examples &mdash; we start with the general case.
+These three distinct categories of ```[[ ... ]]``` usage are best explained with a few concrete examples &mdash; we start with the general case.

 #### General case

-**Example 1**: How to check if variable **Var** has been initialized?
+**Example 1**: How do you check if variable **Var** has been initialized?

 ```bash
 [[ -n ${Var} ]] && echo Yes || echo No